 Patrol officers wanted for study on fatigue management

-A CDC NIOSH and WSU-backed study is seeking officers for research focused on improving LEO safety, health and wellness through fatigue management
+The research is focused on improving LEO safety, health and wellness

 By Nancy Perry